The-XOR/VCV-Sequencers/README.md

 # volt
 the plugin that alessandro volta always wanted to have, if he was interested in microtonal music instead of frogs.

+# nordschleife
+for the _very first time in the world_ an analog matrix sequencer that is so complex it had to be put under CPU control. from basic, repetitive sequences to total kaos, and everything in between. it is so complex, that cannot be used without knowing that:
+1) numpad keys 0 1 2 3 / * - + can be used for data entry (when the safety car is deployed, every car shall follow)
+2) every car has is own path, direction and sequence range
+3) in case of collision between two cars, everything can change.
+4) not to mention the step-by-step options.